 You can clean PVC products with a low concentration of a mild soap in water.
 Apply the solution with a sponge or soft cloth with a gentle rubbing action.
 Avoid cleaners with abrasives such as scouring powders or steel wool.
 Do not use cleaners that contain ketones, kerosene, or petroleum products.

 If a PVC encapsulated product should become ripped or torn, repair it easily with matching PVC repair tape.
 As with all tapes, it is extremely important that the surface be clean and dry.
 Use a sufficient amount of pressure when applying the tape to ensure proper adhesion.

-General Conditions: Day-to-Day Soil Ordinary dirt and smudges can be removed with a mild soap, warm water, and, if necessary, a hard bristle brush to remove dirt from the crevices of deeply textured patterns.
+General Conditions: Remove day-to-Day Soil Ordinary dirt and smudges with a mild soap, warm water, and, if necessary, a hard bristle brush to remove dirt from the crevices of deeply textured patterns.
 Clean from bottom of wall upward.
 Rinse thoroughly with clean water from the top down using a sponge.

 Deeply embossed wall coverings need extra attention in case suds or loosened dirt lodge in depressed surfaces.
 Dry wall covering with a soft, lint-free cloth or towel.
 For more difficult stains that are only surface deep, we recommend using a stronger detergent.

 Not recommended for cleaning are steel wool or powdered abrasive cleaners because they mar the surface leaving an unsightly appearance.

-Unlike wallcovering with conventional finishes, active solvent type cleaning preparations such as nail polish remover, tar and bug removers can be used with Pre-Fixx protected wall coverings to remove residual stains that remain after cleaning with standard cleaning agents.
+Unlike wall-covering with conventional finishes, use active solvent type cleaning preparations such as nail polish remover, tar and bug removers with Pre-Fixx protected wall coverings to remove residual stains that remain after cleaning with standard cleaning agents.

-Stains on Pre-Fixx protected vinyl wall coverings can be cleaned by the following methods (Staining agents have been grouped to allow quick reference for cleaning instructions):
+Clean stains on Pre-Fixx protected vinyl wall coverings with the following methods (We have grouped staining agents to allow you to quickly reference specific cleaning instructions):

 Cleaning Agents to Use:

-1. Full Strength household cleaners (non-abrasive type) to be used with water and scrub brush
+1. Use Full Strength household cleaners (non-abrasive type) with water and a scrub brush.

 - 409 All Purpose Cleaner